 Décobert’s book comes at a critical juncture in both the peace process and discussions of aid and humanitarianism in Myanmar.
 In a context where health services have long been tied to contested control over territory, many ethnic leaders see the development and social services initiatives of the Myanmar government in conflict affected areas of the country as a means to pacify contested areas of the country and expand their authority.
 Significant questions are being raised, then, about the impact of aid provision on the ground, and the role these actors play in extending the administrative and territorial reach of the Myanmar government and military.
 Not only does this serve to undermine the relationship between ethnic armed organisations and their support base, but it also undermines the special role that community-based organisation like Back Pack have played for so many years.

-The Karen National Union shows how internal conflicts within Myanmar's insurgencies can jeopardise the peace process.
+The Karen National Union shows how internal conflicts in Myanmar’s insurgencies can complicate the peace process

 This book goes a long way in reminding donors and policy makers of the key role that ethnic community-based organisations have played in people’s lives and in the delivery of services such as health, education and governance.
 It also reminds us of the contested legitimacies of different stakeholders in conflict situations.
 Only by better understanding and engaging with local realities and actors can peace-builders, donors and aid agencies hope to support an inclusive, genuine and sustainable peace process.